-The LITA/LSSI Minority Scholarship, established in 1994, is awarded annually by the Library and Information Technology Association, a division of the American Library Association, and Library Systems and Services, Inc., in the amount of $2,500.00.
+The LITA/LSSI Minority Scholarship, established in 1994, is awarded annually by the Library and Information Technology Association, a division of the American Library Association, and Library Systems and Services in the amount of $2,500.00.

 The scholarship is designed to encourage the entry of qualified persons into the library and automation field who plan to follow a career in that field; who demonstrate potential in, and a strong commitment to the use of automated systems in libraries; and who are qualified members of a principal minority group (American Indian or Alaskan native, Asian or Pacific Islander, African-American, or Hispanic).
 The recipient must be a U.S. or Canadian citizen.
 This scholarship is for study in an ALA Accredited Master of Library Science (MLS) program.

 Candidates should illustrate their qualifications for this scholarship with a statement indicating the nature of library experience, by letters of reference, and by the personal statement of the applicant's view of what he or she can bring to the profession, emphasizing experiences which indicate a potential for leadership and commitment to library automation.
-Candidates must not have earned more than 12 hours towards a Master of Library Science degree from an ALA Accredited MLS program.
-Economic need is considered when all other criteria are equal.
+Candidates must not have earned more than 12 credit hours towards a Master of Library Science degree from an ALA Accredited MLS program.

 The winner is announced and introduced, if present, at the LITA President's Program held during the Annual Conference of the American Library Association.